azat-co/practicalnode/chapter10/chapter10.md

 Winston provides a way to have one interface for logging events while defining multiple transports, e.g., email, database, file, console, Software as a Service (SaaS), and so on.
 In other words, Winston is an abstraction layer for the server logs.

-The list of transports supported by Winston includes lots of good services: [Loggly](https://www.loggly.com) (<https://www.loggly.com>), Riak, MongoDB, SimpleDB, Mail, Amazon SNS, Graylog2, Papertrail (we used it at Storify.com for much success so that we got aquired by a bigger company and it's now a part of Adobe), Cassandra and you can write to console and file too!
+The list of transports supported by Winston includes lots of good services: [Loggly](https://www.loggly.com) (<https://www.loggly.com>), Riak, MongoDB, SimpleDB, Mail, Amazon SNS, Graylog2, Papertrail, Cassandra, and you can write to console and file too!
+(We used Papertrail at Storify.com to debug and it went so well that later we got acquired by a bigger company, and now Storify is a part of Adobe.)

 It’s easy to get started with Winston.
 Install it into your project: